ViktoriyaED/PlwtBase/README.md

 - Before running the project locally, ensure that [Maven](https://maven.apache.org/download.cgi) and [Java 17](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html) are installed on your local machine.
 - Clone the repository to your local machine.
-- Duplicate the file 'access.properties.TEMPLATE' and 'browser.properties.TEMPLATE' found in the 'src/test/resources' directory.
+- Create 'access.properties' and 'browser.properties' files using the templates located in the 'src/test/resources' directory
-- Save this duplicate in the same location, removing the '.TEMPLATE' extension from its name.
 - Open the newly created file 'access.properties' and input the URL address.

 ## Languages and Frameworks